 A three-time scholarship recipient who is on the Dean’s List, Alvarez said he embraces each day with enthusiasm and anticipation for the challenges ahead.
 His positive feelings stem from the fact that he is on the right path toward fulfilling his dreams.

-“To quote one of my favorite authors, ‘No heart has ever suffered when it goes in search of its dreams, because every second of the search is a second encounter with God and with eternity,’” he said.
+“To quote one of my favorite authors (Paulo Coelho, in The Alchemist), ‘No heart has ever suffered when it goes in search of its dreams, because every second of the search is a second encounter with God and with eternity,’” he said.